ie3ul2df/BookMySpot/README.md

 ### Bug Tracking

 - Any bugs found during testing were logged and resolved.
-If you could foing any bug please use [Contact](#Contact) part and inform me.
+If you could find any bug please use [Contact](#Contact) part and inform me.
 Thanks.

 ### Testing Results